freignat91/agrid/README.md

 - <--line> optionally: the number of line connections
 - <--cross> optionally: the number of cross connections

-this command as not effect on the real cluster grid connections
+this command as not effect on the real cluster grid connections.see (./docs/Agrid-grid-building.pptx, ./docs/Agrid-Ant-net.pptx)

 ## Users

-Agrid use a "common" file space by default, everyone can access to this space, even if files can be encrypted.
-It's possible to create a user.
-A user create a dedicated file space no one can access except the user.
+Agrid use a "common" file space by default, everyone can access to this space.
+Even if files can be encrypted with a specific key, it's possible to create a user.
+A user create a dedicated file space that no one can access except the user.
 A user can see and act only on its own file space.
 To authenticate a user a token a given at user creation by the cluster, this token should be provided for all commands used with a user.

 # CLI

-Agrid command lines implemented using the Agrid Go API
+Agrid command lines is implemented using the Agrid Go API

 ### common options